-The Directors considered to be independent Directors and their length of service are also disclosed from page 69 in the Director's Report which is contained in DRA's 2021 Annual Report.
+The Directors considered to be independent Directors and their length of service are also disclosed on pages 10 and 11 in the Director's Report which is contained in DRA's 2024 Financial Report.

-A majority of the board of a listed entity should be independent directors.
+A majority of the board of an entity should be independent directors.